Albuquerque Whiplash Claims: Everything You Need to Know

 It is also important to remember that the car insurance company of the person responsible for your injury is likely to try to devalue your whiplash injury and offer you a quick but low settlement.
 You should be wary of these practices and not be intimidated into accepting the first offer you get.

+Yes.
 Despite whiplash injuries being so commonplace, its victims may sometimes find it challenging to recover compensation after filing a claim with the at-fault party’s insurance company.
 The reasons for this are two-fold.
-First, a whiplash injury can occur after a low-speed, rear-end collision that produces little property damage.
+First, a whiplash injury can occur after a low speed, rear-end collision that produces little property damage.
 Second, any symptom of whiplash, along with the true extent of the injury, may only manifest itself after a few days or even weeks after the accident.

 As a result of both of these factors, whiplash injury victims sometimes delay the decision to start working toward their compensation claim.
 Insurance companies tend to take advantage of this delay by downplaying the injury, minimizing its effects on the victim’s life, and ultimately making an unfairly low compensation offer.